Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

 Installing the edX Platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The edX Platform is packaged in a VirtualBox image, or "box".
+The edX Platform is packaged in a VirtualBox image or "box".

+For the purposes of these instructions, we will install the birch release of edX.

 The size of the box for the birch release is approximately 2.8GB.
-So, it will take a while to download.
+It will take a while to download.

 The Vagrant installation script will download the box, create a VirtualBox virtual machine instance with Ubuntu as the operating system, and then install and configure all the code it needs into Ubuntu within that virtual machine.